gpdowney/lightweightLSAT/docs/how-to-study/pitfalls.md

 Now, at first, just doing practice questions will make your LSAT score go up.
 And maybe, if you're already pretty good at the underlying skills the LSAT is testing, then doing practice tests is all you'll need to do.
 But if you're struggling with the test, or you want to achieve a top 1% score, then you need to do more.

-To master the skills required for LSAT excellence, you must do focused and intentional practice.
+To master the skills required for LSAT excellence, you must do [focused and intentional practice][practice].
 This kind of practice will take far more energy per question, and so you'll likely need to do *fewer* questions.

 Intentional practice is an iterative loop: